 You Have Suitable Access?
 Is It Safe To Work?

 When fitting a high-level cistern you’ll spend a significant amount of time up a stepladder, often carrying a significant amount of weight.
 You’ll want to be sure you have appropriate access, with space for a stepladder and enough height clearance for the top of the cistern to be below eye level when fitted.
-Unfortunately this can rule out a high level cistern for some tights spaces such as a bathroom under the stairs.
+Unfortunately, this can rule out a high-level cistern for some tight spaces such as a bathroom under the stairs.

 Get Yourself A Fitting Buddy If Possible